sandsturm/whatsapp-converter/README.md

 # whatsapp-converter

 ## Introduction
-Use this application to convert your exported WhatsApp chat to a CSV or ODS file.
+Use this application to convert your exported WhatsApp chat to a CSV or XLS file.
 1. The conversion is done locally.
 No data is shared with the internet!
 2. The resultset is a CSV file which you can import into your favorite calculation application such as Excel or LibreOffice.
-You can also directly export to a LibreOffice spreadsheet file.
+You can also directly export to an Excel spreadsheet file.

 ## Dependencies
 Make sure you install the Python dependencies.